Allotropes of phosphorus: Black phosphorus

 Black phosphorus is the thermodynamically stable form of phosphorus at room temperature and pressure, with a heat of formation of −39.3 kJ/mol (relative to white phosphorus which is defined as the standard state).
 It was first synthesized by heating white phosphorus under high pressures (12,000 atmospheres) in 1914.
 As a 2D material, in appearance, properties, and structure, black phosphorus is very much like graphite with both being black and flaky, a conductor of electricity, and having puckered sheets of linked atoms.

 Black phosphorus has an orthorhombic pleated honeycomb structure and is the least reactive allotrope, a result of its lattice of interlinked six-membered rings where each atom is bonded to three other atoms.
 In this structure, each phosphorus atom has five outer shell electrons.
 Black and red phosphorus can also take a cubic crystal lattice structure.
 The first high-pressure synthesis of black phosphorus crystals was made by the Nobel prize winner Percy Williams Bridgman in 1914.
 Metal salts catalyze the synthesis of black phosphorus.

+Black phosphorus-based sensors exhibit several superior qualities over traditional materials used in piezoelectric or resistive sensors.
+Characterized by its unique puckered honeycomb lattice structure, black phosphorus provides exceptional carrier mobility.
+This property ensures its high sensitivity and mechanical resilience, making it an intriguing candidate for sensor technology.